Niall Maclean

 Background

-Before coming to the Bar, Niall worked in academia and in public policy research for a leading Westminster think tank.
+Before coming to the Bar, Niall was an academic.
+He also worked in public policy research for a leading Westminster think tank.
 He has published in the fields of health policy and medical ethics, and he retains an interest in the legal aspects of these areas.

 Publications

-Contributor Asbestos: Law & Litigation, Sweet & Maxwell, 2019 (Chapters on Common Law and TUPE & Employment)
+Contributor to Asbestos: Law & Litigation, Sweet & Maxwell, 2022 (chapters on Common Law and TUPE & Employment).

 Roberts v Fresse [2018] EWHC 3867 (QB)